trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 The server answers with the requested resource but also sends response headers giving information on the resource or the server itself.

-See short explanation about HTTP headers:
+See these explanations about HTTP headers:

 - [HTTP headers](https://developer.mozilla.org/pl/docs/Web/HTTP/Headers)
 - [The HTTP Request Headers List](https://flaviocopes.com/http-request-headers/)
 - [The HTTP Response Headers List](https://flaviocopes.com/http-response-headers/)

+HTTP headers allow the client and the server to pass additional information with the request or the response.
+An HTTP header consists of its case-insensitive name followed by a colon `:`, then by its value (without line breaks).

 The role of header compression: